 Advice for Parents and Coaches

-Parents and coaches should be cautious with encouraging young athletes to engage in intense year-round training specialized in any single sport.
+Parents and coaches should be cautious in encouraging young athletes to engage in intense year-round training specialized in any single sport.
 Adults involved in the instruction of youth sports should be on the alert for signs of burnout, and physical symptoms in highly specialized athletes.
 They need to be prepared to take corrective action like backing off from training.

 A proactive approach is always the best option.
 Encouraging multiple sports participation has the benefits of reducing injury risk, decreasing the chance of burnout, and promoting basic motor skills.
 This will enhance the young athlete’s physical and psychological development throughout their lifespan.